In Part 1 of this tutorial series, we explained the basics of how to use WordPress widgets.

 Additional Tips:

-- If you don’t want the image to be centered inside your sidebar, delete the <center> and </center> tags from the beginning and end of the code.
+- If you don’t want your button to be centered inside your sidebar, delete the <center> and </center> tags from the beginning and end of the line of code.
 The image will then be aligned to its default settings (normally left-aligned).